 Ingredients

-• Ground flaxseeds: The star ingredient of the recipe.
+• Ground flaxseeds: The star ingredient of the recipe, which is also known as flax meal, flax seed meal, linseed meal.
 You can use both brown and golden flax seeds.
 Just make sure you grind them first!
 If they are not grounded, the mixture will not thicken.

 • Maple syrup: Feel free to substitute with agave nectar, date paste, or any other sweetener of your choice.